Skip to main content

 Commitment tiers reduce ingestion cost significantly

-If the workspace ingests more than 100 GB/month across all workloads, Commitment Tier pricing (starting at 100 GB/day) reduces the per-GB rate substantially.
+If the workspace ingests more than 100 GB/day across all workloads (shared with other environments), Commitment Tier pricing reduces the per-GB rate substantially.
 Evaluate this once the workspace is established and ingestion volume is measurable.
+For a standalone 20-user enclave, volume is typically too low to benefit from commitment tiers.

 Total Enclave Cost — 20-User Deployment